 Trajectory & Sequence

-There will be many numbers visited as we traverse from some number nnn all the way down to 1.
+There will be many numbers visited as we traverse from some number n all the way down to 1.
 Consider these visited numbers in the order they appear, any slice of this list of numbers will be a trajectory.
 We have a handy notation for this as follows:

 If the trajectory ends with 1, we call this to be a sequence.